 A blue ceramic bowl filled with fettuccine bolognese, with a fork twirling the pasta.

-Fettuccine Alla Bolognese is the Coziest Sunday Dinner
+Fettuccine Alla Bolognese Is The Coziest Sunday Dinner

 And that’s not to say that this recipe is hard.
 It’s not.
 It’s easy enough for a novice cook to make.
-It IS a little time consuming, there’s no way around that.
+It IS a little time-consuming, there’s no way around that.
 There’s some time spent up front getting a good brown on the beef, then the vegetables, then breaking up the meat into little bits.

-But then, you get to the most important (and hands off) part of this fettuccine alla bolognese – the two hour SIMMER.
+But then, you get to the most important (and hands-off) part of this fettuccine alla bolognese – the two hour SIMMER.
 This is where you can snuggle into the couch with a book, because you only need to stir every half hour or so.

 After the simmer, you’ll just need to cook some pasta and then stir it together with the meat sauce, and dinner is served.

-Why You’ll Love Fettuccine with Bolognese Sauce
+Why You’ll Love This Fettuccine With Bolognese Sauce

 Two blue ceramic bowls filled with fettuccine alla bolognese on a wooden tabletop.